ender-september/cucumbia-framework/README.md

 @browser - browser specific tests.
 @long - scenarios not limited to a 10 minute execution time.
 @smoke - check that the critical functionalities are working fine.
 Executed before detailed functional or regression tests are executed.
-@team-missions, @lobby-views, etc. - feature tags
+@login-feature, @shop-feature, etc. - feature tags
 @unstable - scenarios that sometimes fail due to an uncontrolled factor

 ### Options